Mechanical Engineering Degree Requirements

 |PHYS 2210||Physics for Engineers I|

 A student who is ineligible for Full Major Status because his/her technical GPA is below 2.7 may remain in Intermediate Status, repeating courses to improve GPA.
-A student who fails to earn a C- or better in any of the courses listed above after two attempts will lose Intermediate Status and will not be allowed to continue in the Mechanical Engineering program.
+A student who fails to earn a C- (C for students admitted to the major for Fall 2016 or later) or better in any of the courses listed above after two attempts will lose Intermediate Status and will not be allowed to continue in the Mechanical Engineering program.

 Technical electives are the final phase of undergraduate education in Mechanical Engineering.
 Considerable latitude is allowed in the selection of technical electives.
 The objectives of the technical electives are to synthesize the knowledge and skills acquired in required ME EN courses and to broaden the student’s knowledge in other related technical areas.